EmaAva/Mercatus/README.md

 # Mercatus
-An open window on the vast land of markets
+An open source window on the vast land of markets.